SENSORY PROCESSING

 Stimming

 Stimming means 'self-stimulatory behaviours'.
-Stimming is usually a repetitive movement of some kind.
-When most people think of stimming, they typically visualise an Autistic person hand-flapping.
-But there are MANY different types of stims which people may not know.
+Stimming is a repetitive movement of some kind.
+When most people think of stimming they typically visualise an Autistic person hand-flapping.
+But there are MANY different types of stims which people may not know about.

-There are LOTS of reasons why Autistic people stim, and can vary depending on the context.
+There are also LOTS of reasons why Autistic people stim and it can vary depending on the context.
 A person can have different stims for different emotions, or for different situations.

 to self-soothe